OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 ### Ingress

 The `Ingress` feature is used to create an Ingress resource.
-Ingress resources provide a way to direct HTTP traffic to Service resources.
+Ingress resources provide a way to direct HTTP traffic to Service resources based on the requested host and path.

 Each Ingress resource must have a unique name, defined in the `Ingress name` field.

-Ingress resources configure traffic based on the host that the request was sent to.
+Ingress resources configure routes based on the host that the request was sent to.
 New hosts can be added by clicking the `Add Host Rule` button.

 The `Host` field defines the host where the request was sent to.
 This field is optional, and if left blank will match all hosts.